{ } JSON Validator

 What is JSON minification?

-JSON minification removes all unnecessary whitespace (spaces, tabs, newlines) from JSON to reduce file size.
-This is useful for:
+JSON minification removes all unnecessary whitespace (spaces, tabs, newlines) to reduce file size.
+Benefits include:

-• Reducing bandwidth when sending JSON over networks
+• Reduced bandwidth when sending JSON over networks

 • Smaller storage requirements

-Minified JSON is functionally identical to formatted JSON - only the whitespace is removed.
+Minified JSON is functionally identical to formatted JSON - only whitespace is removed.

 Can JSON have comments?

 No, standard JSON does not support comments.
-This is by design to keep the format simple.
+This is intentional to keep the format simple and unambiguous.

 Workarounds include: